maryclaireteahan/hangman/README.md

 ### How to clone the repository and push initial commit

-- Go to the https://github.com/maryclaireteahan/hangman repository on GitHub
+- Go to the https://github.com/maryclaireteahan/hangman repository on GitHub.
-- Click the "Code" button to the right of the screen, click HTTPs and copy the link there
+- Click the "Code" button to the right of the screen, click HTTPs and copy the link there.
-- Open a GitBash terminal and navigate to the directory where you want to locate the clone
+- Open a GitBash terminal and navigate to the directory where you want to locate the clone.
-- On the command line, type "git clone" then paste in the copied url and press the Enter key to begin the clone process
+- On the command line, type "git clone" then paste in the copied url and press the Enter key to begin the clone process.
 - git add .
 - git commit -m "Initial commit"
 - git push